Sharp Brains: Brain Fitness and Cognitive Health News

 3. Remember that the brain is part of the body.
 Things that exercise your body can also help sharpen your brain: physical exercise enhances neurogenesis.

-4. Practice positive, future-oriented thoughts until they become your default mindset and you Read the rest of this entry »
+4. Practice positive, future-oriented thoughts until they become your default mindset and you [Read more…] about The Ten Habits of a Sharp Brain

 The Ten Habits of Highly Effective Brains — Time for Brain Fitness Resolutions?